felecilmaeronquillo-crypto/POINT-OF-SALE-POS-for-small-business/README.md

 Usage Guide
 Example workflow:
-Create a cart, add items, display selected products, and proceed to checkout where the system calculates the total and generates a receipt.
+Create a cart, add items, display selected products, and proceed to checkout, where the system calculates the total and generates a receipt.

 Module Description - Module 1: Sales Transaction Processing

-- Select and add items to transaction
+- Select and add items to the transaction
 - Enter quantity per item
-- Automatically compute subtotal and total amount
+- Automatically compute the subtotal and total amount
-- Apply discounts(if applicabcle)
+- Apply discounts(if applicable)
 - Process payments(cash or digital)
-- Automatically deduct stock after succesfully sale
+- Automatically deduct stock after a successful sale
 - Record transaction date and time